rpav/CheckL/doc/intro.md

 (run :two ...)
 ```

+## Objects

+Unlike structures, two class instances are not `EQUALP` if they have
+the same class and their slots are `EQUALP`.
+Therefore, you must
+define `CHECKL:RESULT-EQUALP` if you are checking objects, or check
+only slot values.
+The former is likely more convenient.

+**Note:** CheckL now uses marshal to make a deep copy of results.
+Before, modifying result objects (e.g., changing slots you check,
+altering arrays, etc) would break test results.
+Bad!
+Now deep copies
+are made.

+However, by default, marshal does not copy anything for objects, and
+`NIL` is always stored.
+You must define `ms:class-persistent-slots`
+to specialize on your class and return a list of slots to serialize.
+Pretty simple.
+[See the documentation for
+`cl-marshal`](https://github.com/wlbr/cl-marshal) for more details.

+Note that for the purposes of CheckL, you only need to store slots
+that `RESULT-EQUALP` cares about.
+If you define more, that's fine.

 ## Categories

 So you've been writing a bunch of little tests and want to run them